yury-lysogorskiy/lammps/doc/src/pair_lj_pirani.rst

 This force field can be used for neutral-neutral (:math:`\gamma = 6`), ion-neutral (:math:`\gamma = 4`) or ion-ion systems (:math:`\gamma = 1`).
-Notice that this implementation does not include possible electrostatic interactions which should be eventually added by means of a hybrid style (e.g. :doc:`pair_style hybrid/overlay <pair_hybrid_overlay>` or variants).
+Notice that this implementation does not include explicit electrostatic interactions.
+If these are desired, this pair style should be used along with a Coulomb pair style :doc:`pair_style coul/cut <pair_coul_cut>` and optional long-range Coulombics, which can be done using the pair style hybrid :doc:`pair_style hybrid <pair_hybrid>` and kspace style :doc:`kspace_style <kspace_style>` commands.

 As discussed in :ref:`(Pirani) <Pirani>`, analyses of a